← Back to Bead Board

 How much does a 4×8 sheet of 1/4 inch mild steel weigh?

 About 327 pounds.
 Math: 48 × 96 × 0.25 × 0.2836 = 326.7 lb.
 The same sheet in 6061 aluminum is 112 lb.
 In 304 stainless it is 333 lb.
-316 stainless is the same 333 lb because the density is identical.
+316 stainless is within 1% of the same number.

 How much does 1 foot of 2 inch Schedule 40 steel pipe weigh?